 Technical Analysis

-CVE-2025-9442 is a stored Cross-Site Scripting (XSS) vulnerability affecting the StreamWeasels Kick Integration plugin for WordPress, specifically in versions up to and including 1.1.5.
-The vulnerability arises due to improper neutralization of input during web page generation, classified under CWE-79.
-The issue is located in the 'vodsChannel' parameter, which lacks sufficient input sanitization and output escaping.
-This flaw allows authenticated attackers with Contributor-level access or higher to inject arbitrary malicious scripts into pages generated by the plugin.
-These scripts execute in the context of any user who views the compromised page, potentially leading to session hijacking, privilege escalation, or other malicious activities.
-The vulnerability has a CVSS v3.1 base score of 6.4, indicating a medium severity level.
-The vector details (AV:N/AC:L/PR:L/UI:N/S:C/C:L/I:L/A:N) show that the attack can be performed remotely over the network with low attack complexity, requires privileges equivalent to a Contributor role, does not require user interaction, and impacts confidentiality and integrity with a scope change.
-No known exploits are currently reported in the wild, and no patches have been officially released yet.
-The vulnerability is significant because WordPress is widely used, and plugins like StreamWeasels Kick Integration are often deployed to enhance streaming functionalities, making affected sites attractive targets for attackers seeking to leverage XSS for broader attacks such as phishing or malware distribution.
+CVE-2025-9442 is a stored Cross-Site Scripting (XSS) vulnerability affecting the StreamWeasels Kick Integration plugin for WordPress, specifically versions up to and including 1.1.5.
+The vulnerability arises from improper neutralization of input during web page generation, classified under CWE-79.
+The issue is triggered via the 'vodsChannel' parameter, which lacks sufficient input sanitization and output escaping.
+This flaw allows authenticated users with Contributor-level permissions or higher to inject arbitrary malicious scripts into pages.
+These scripts execute whenever any user accesses the compromised page, potentially leading to session hijacking, defacement, or redirection to malicious sites.
+The vulnerability has a CVSS 3.1 base score of 6.4, indicating a medium severity level.
+The attack vector is network-based with low attack complexity, requiring privileges equivalent to Contributor or above, and no user interaction is needed for exploitation.
+The scope is changed, meaning the vulnerability can affect resources beyond the initially compromised component.
+Currently, there are no known exploits in the wild, and no official patches have been released yet.
+The vulnerability is significant because WordPress is widely used for content management, and plugins like StreamWeasels Kick Integration are common for embedding streaming content, making this a relevant attack vector for websites relying on this plugin.

 Potential Impact